On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) comes into effect.

 Part of the terms and conditions are a set of statements – known as warranties – that you are asserting to be true when you submit your application.

-Under the new rules there are additional warranties in the terms and conditions:
+Under the auDA rules there are additional warranties in the terms and conditions:

 • that the name is not deceptively similar to the name of a namespace in the .au ccTLD